cuiyongbo/hello-world/my_wiki/languages/english_notes_12.rst

 | Definition: to support or form the basis of an argument, a claim, etc.
 | Usage: the theme of honor underpinning the two books.
 |
+| pun [双关语]
+| Definition: a joke exploiting the different possible meanings of a word or the fact that there are words which sound alike but have different meanings.
+| Usage: the pigs were a squeal (if you'll forgive the pun) [not got it]
+|

 .. image:: images/mist_on_moors.jpg